Table of Contents

 Yoga For All

-All through the history of the development of Yoga, the close bond between this form of holistic living and the fundamentals of Hindu religion is evident.
+All through the roots of Yoga, the close bond between this form of holistic living and the fundamentals of Hindu religion is evident.
 A myth has developed among the masses that Yoga and Hinduism are the same.
 However, this idea could not be further away from the truth.

 None of the texts on Yoga mention that only followers of Hinduism may practice Yoga.
 Yoga is all-inclusive and unbiased on the grounds of race, creed, or religion.
 Anyone willing to follow the rules and discipline that comes with the practice of Yoga is welcome to embrace this holistic and healthy style of living.

 Today Yoga enjoys much deserved global fame and recognition.
 People from several walks of life have embraced Yoga as a form of discipline to lead a peaceful life.
 Yoga has been influential in managing the stress that comes with the modern and fast-paced life that most people lead today.
-The age-old traditions and rules of Yoga are helping people to unwind and experience a superior quality of spiritual wellbeing.
+The ancient roots of Yoga are helping people to unwind and experience a superior quality of spiritual wellbeing.